 Intriguing Ice Cream Flavours at Morgensterns

 If someone offers me durian flavoured anything, I’m pretty wary.
-Also known as ‘vomit fruit’ it’s not something I lap up… yet it’s on the menu as a flavour at top New York ice cream parlour Morgensterns.
+Also known as ‘vomit fruit’ it’s not something I lap up… yet durian banana is on the menu at top New York ice cream parlour Morgensterns.

 There are two branches in NYC and they’re renowned for their interesting flavour combinations.
 Their peanut butter cup is a favourite, as well as the cherry chocolate chip.
 However, there are plenty of quirky options too.
 How about trying burnt sage, sweet potato caramel or french fry ice cream?
 I mean you’ve got to try it once right?!